Premier League and BT Disability

 - Support young people to reach their potential

 - Empower young people to overcome potential barriers to education

 - Promote positive attitudes towards education

 - To provide alternative learning opportunities for young people

 Details can be found by contacting Amelia Paynter, Inspire Coordinator at: email@example.com

 Premier League Kicks

-By engaging youngsters in constructive activities, including a wide variety of sports, music, education and personal development sessions, communities up and down the country have been transformed with impressive sports participation rates.
+By engaging youngsters in constructive activities including a wide variety of sports, coaching, music and educational as well as personal development sessions - communities up and down the country have been transformed with impressive sports participation rates.
 The authorities have also reported significant reductions in anti-social behaviour in the areas in which it is delivered.